Sokkax/myproject/README.md

 (11.)
 DEPLOYMENT

- I deployed my website using gitpages from my github repository where i stored all my rough code and iamghes used for the website
+ I deployed my website using gitpages from my github repository where i stored all my rough code and images used for the website

  <br><br><br>